 The College of Education has been preparing educators and serving local schools since 1963.
 It was first established within the College of Liberal Arts as the “Teacher Education Section” of the Department of Psychology.

 Skip to content

-In concert with the Center for K-16 Education Policy and Research’s focus on exploring the myriad ways educational programs can be understood across multiple sectors of education, the Mike Moses K-16 Leadership Speaker Series provides an invaluable opportunity for UT Arlington to host conversations with educational leaders, scholars, and policy makers who are helping shape K-16 education.
+In concert with the Center for K-16 Education Policy and Research’s focus on exploring the myriad ways educational programs can be understood across multiple sectors of education, the K-16 Leadership Speaker Series provides an invaluable opportunity for The University of Texas at Arlington to host conversations with educational leaders, scholars, and policy makers who are helping shape K-16 education.
 With the distinction between K-12 and postsecondary education firmly entrenched in the United States, the Speaker Series provides a space for critical educators to come together and engage in dialogues that focus on breaking down this distinction and creating a unified understanding of K-16 education.
-In doing so, these conversations help UT Arlington and the larger educational community work to ensure that our system of education enables students at all levels to realize their potential.
+In doing so, these conversations help UTA and the larger educational community work to ensure that our system of education enables students at all levels to realize their potential.